clojuredocs/guides/tutorials/introduction.md

 (s :z)                ;=> nil
 ```

-"Changing" values in data structures.
-Of course, data structures are
+Of course, data structures are values and can't be mutated, but we
-values and can't be mutated, but we *can* get a modified copy of the
+*can* get a new modified copy of the data structure:
-data structure:

 ```clojure
 ;; Vectors